-- Little Witch Academia: In the OVA's, Diana is a fairy jerkish Academic Alpha Bitch who never misses a chance to berate Akko for her lack of skill when it comes to magic and refuses to help her when there's nothing for her to gain.
-When the show gained an anime adaptation, Diana's Alpha Bitch status was heavily toned down (what was left was mostly from Akko's point of view), she is shown as helpful to the other students and a very hard worker when it comes to learning magic, she is able to thank and apologize to Akko when she deserves and the times she points her mistakes, she is in the right to do so.
+- Little Witch Academia: In the OVAs, Diana is a fairly jerkish Academic Alpha Bitch who is prejudiced again Akko for not being from a magical family, never misses a chance to berate her for lack of skill when it comes to magic, and refuses to help her when there's nothing for her to gain.
+In the TV adaptation, Diana is helpful to the other students and a very hard worker when it comes to learning magic, while her criticisms of Akko comes from a genuine (if slightly condescending) desire that she be a better student.

 - Generally speaking, any Pokémon species that's sinister, a jerkass, or insanely violent even by Pokémon standards in the games, can and will get those traits toned down or outright omitted in the animé.
 Dark-type Pokémon (which includes the likes of Tyranitar, Hydreigon, and Hoopa Unbound) get hit with this more often than not.